Welcome to Moving to End Sexual Assault

 In the spirit of social justice and healing, MESA is dedicated to increasing public awareness of sexual violence and its destructive impact on our community through activism.
 We call for change within our societal attitudes and responses to rape and sexual assault so that sexual violence is no longer tolerated.

 Great cause.
 Dogs.
 Running.
-Beer.
 Music.
 Fun.
 Need we say more?
 The Canine Classic is a unique event that helps support a cause that can be difficult to talk about.
 It provides a fun, positive, and light-hearted atmosphere that brings the community together to support sexual assault awareness.
-The 17th annual Canine Classic 5k will […]Read More
+The 17th annual Canine Classic 5k will be […]Read More

 Articles & Blog